cadamini/Technovine-Site/pages/services/cctv.md

      style="position: /*left|center|right*/"
      />

-So when something goes amiss it is of utmost importance to get the right __CCTV Support__ that has the technicians that are equipped with the tools needed to get your CCTV system back online.
+So when something goes amiss it is of utmost importance to get the right __CCTV Support__ that has technicians who are equipped with the tools needed to get your CCTV system back online.
+So whether your cameras recieve their power through LTE, solar energy, and everything in between we have you covered.

 <details>
 <summary><h3 style="display:inline">What does <a href="URL">CCTV Support</a> include?</h3></summary>